ConnectyCube/docs/src/content/docs/js/ai.md

     If a username ends with \" (me)", it means the message was sent by ME.
     Messages:\n${messagesString}`;

-  // 4. generate with client model
+  // 4. generate the summary
   try {
     const result = await generateText({ model: googleModelAI, prompt });